lostintangent/gistpad/README.md

 > Note: While wikis add a "pages" abstraction layer on top of repos, they are still repos behind the scenes.
 As a result, if you like to add an arbitrary [file or directory](#files-and-directories) to your wiki, you can right-click it's node in the tree and select `Add New File`.

-#### Today Page
+#### Daily Pages

-In addition to being able to create pages, GistPad allows you to open your "today page" at any time, which makes it easy to keep track of your daily progress and/or journal.
-To open your today page, simply click on the calendar icon to the right of the repo node in the `Repositories` tree.
-This will open a new page, that is titled based on the current date (e.g. `2020-07-11`), and placed in a directory named `Daily`.
+In addition to being able to create topic-oriented pages, GistPad allows you to open your "daily page" at any time, which makes it easy to keep track of your daily progress and/or journal.
+To open your current daily page (that represents today), simply click on the calendar icon to the right of the repo node in the `Repositories` tree.
+This will open a new page, that is titled based on the current date (e.g. `June 24, 2020`), and placed in a directory named `Daily`.
 If this page doesn't exist, GistPad will create it, otherwise, it will open the existing one.

 <img width="800px" src="https://user-images.githubusercontent.com/116461/87234721-b356cc00-c388-11ea-946a-e7f9c92258a6.png" />

-> If you'd like to change the name of the directory that daily pages are stored in, you can set the `GistPad > Wikis: Daily Directory` setting.
+> If you'd like to change the name of the directory that daily pages are stored in, you can set the `GistPad > Wikis > Daily: Directory Name` setting.
+Furthermore, if you want to change the format that is used to title daily pages, you can set the `GistPad > Wikis > Daily: Title Format` setting.

 #### Links

 In order to create connections between pages, you can add `[[links]]` to a page.
 When you type `[[`, GistPad will display a completion list of the name of all existing pages.
 Furthermore, you can type a new topic/page title, and GistPad will automatically create that page for you.

 When a page includes `[[links]]`, they will be syntax highlighted, and you can hover over them to quickly see the context of the referenced page.
 Furthermore, you can `cmd+click` the link in order to directly jump to that page.
+If the page doesn't already exit, then `cmd+clicking` it will automatically create the page before opening it.
 This workflow makes it easy to author and navigate the set of pages within your wiki.

 <img width="800px" src="https://user-images.githubusercontent.com/116461/87234714-96ba9400-c388-11ea-92c3-544d9a3bb633.png" />